izmecharr/eda-nyc-taxi-trip-duration/README.md

 ### 🔑 My Most Surprising Findings

-**The "11-Minute City" Reality:**
+**16-min Average Trip Duration:**
 When I first calculated the average trip duration of 16.0 minutes, I thought that seemed reasonable.
 But then the median hit me - just 11.0 minutes!
 This told me that NYC taxis aren't about long journeys across the city like I initially imagined.
 Instead, they're solving the "last mile" problem - getting people those crucial few blocks when walking feels too far or time is tight.

-**The 6 PM Rush Hour Phenomenon:**
+**6 PM Rush Hour:**
 I was expecting rush hour patterns, but seeing 90,600 trips concentrated in a single hour (6 PM) genuinely surprised me.
 That's more than 1,500 taxi trips starting every minute!
 This made me realize that taxi demand isn't just about commuting - it's about the evening social economy, dinner plans, and after-work activities that define NYC life.

-**The Solo Traveler Dominance:**
+**Taxis Are For Solo Travelers:**
 Going into this analysis, I had a hypothesis that most rides would be solo, but seeing 70.9% (over 1 million trips!) confirmed was still striking.
 What really fascinated me was that only 14.4% involved pairs - this suggests that even couples or friends often take separate taxis, prioritizing convenience over cost-sharing.

 **The Weekend Paradox:**
-Here's what caught me off guard: weekend trips are actually *shorter* on average (15.4 vs 16.2 minutes).
+From the analysis presented, weekend trips are actually *shorter* on average (15.4 vs 16.2 minutes).
 I expected weekend leisure trips to be longer, but the data suggests weekends might involve more neighborhood-based activities, while weekdays include longer commutes to work districts.

 ### 💡 What This Means for Business (from my perspective)